 Once you finish cooking your beans, you can send them straight to the serving line or chill them with a Randell blast chiller to be rethermed at a later time.
 You can also rest easier knowing your beans were kept out of the danger zone, limiting your product’s exposure to unwanted fermentation and bacteria growth.

-For more information on Groen kettles, or Randell’s FX Series or blast chillers, visit www.unifiedbrands.net.
+Click here for more information on Groen kettles or Randell’s FX Series and blast chillers.

 Note: While doing research on this blog topic, I found some additional information concerning beans and fermentation.
 The author and I differ on the approach, but we agree on the basics and the bottom line – safe food handling rules the day.